What is retinoblastoma?

-In about 2 out of 3 cases of retinoblastoma, the abnormality in the RB1 gene develops on its own in only one cell in one eye.
+In about 2 out of 3 children with retinoblastoma, the abnormality in the RB1 gene develops on its own in only one cell in one eye.
 It is not known what causes this change.
 A child who has sporadic (non-hereditary) retinoblastoma develops only one tumor in one eye.
 This type of retinoblastoma is often found at a later age than the hereditary form.

 How does retinoblastoma grow and spread?

-If retinoblastoma tumors are not treated, they can continue to grow and may fill much of the eyeball.
-Cells may break away from the main tumor on the retina and float through the vitreous to reach other parts of the eye, where they can form more tumors.
+If retinoblastoma tumors are not treated, they can grow and fill much of the eyeball.
+Cells might break away from the main tumor on the retina and float through the vitreous to reach other parts of the eye, where they can form more tumors.
 If these tumors block the channels that let fluid circulate within the eye, the pressure inside the eye can rise.
-This can cause glaucoma, a possible serious complication of retinoblastoma, which can lead to pain and loss of vision in the affected eye.
+This can cause glaucoma, which can lead to pain and loss of vision in the affected eye.

 Most retinoblastomas are found and treated before they have spread outside the eyeball.
 But retinoblastoma cells can occasionally spread to other parts of the body.
 The cells sometimes grow along the optic nerve and reach the brain.
 Retinoblastoma cells can also grow through the covering layers of the eyeball and into the eye socket, eyelids, and nearby tissues.
-Once tissues outside the eyeball are affected, the cancer may then spread to lymph nodes (small bean-shaped collections of immune system cells) and to other organs such as the liver, bones, and bone marrow (the soft, inner part of many bones).
+Once the cancer reaches tissues outside the eyeball, it can then spread to lymph nodes (small bean-shaped collections of immune system cells) and to other organs such as the liver, bones, and bone marrow (the soft, inner part of many bones).

-Medulloepithelioma is another type of eye tumor.
+Medulloepithelioma is another type of tumor that can start in the eye.
 It is not a type of retinoblastoma, but it is mentioned here because it also usually occurs in young children.
 These tumors are very rare.

-Most medulloepitheliomas are malignant (cancerous), but they rarely spread outside the eye.
+Medulloepitheliomas start in the ciliary body, which is near the front of the eye (see image above).
+Most of these tumors are malignant (cancerous), but they rarely spread outside the eye.
 They usually cause eye pain and loss of vision.

 The diagnosis is made when a doctor finds a tumor mass in the eye by using an ophthalmoscope (an instrument that helps doctors to look inside the eye).
-Like retinoblastoma, the diagnosis is usually made based on the appearance and location of the tumor inside the eye.
+Like retinoblastoma, the diagnosis is usually made based on where the tumor is inside the eye and how it looks.
 A biopsy (removing cells from the tumor to be looked at under a microscope) to confirm the diagnosis is almost never done because it might harm the eye or risk spreading the cancer outside of the eye.

 The rest of this document refers only to retinoblastoma.